Reveal-Energy-Services/orchid-python-api/README-pythonnet3.md

 To repair this error, I needed to **explicitly** convert the Python `int` value to `System.Int32` before invoking the `IMutableStage.SetAttribute()` method.

+## Changes to low-level examples

+Unfortunately, our low-level examples seems to result in more errors when we upgrade `pythonnet` from 2.5.2 to 3.0.0.post1.

+### Load a targeted runtime must occur before calling `import clr`

+The package `pythonnet-3.0.0.post1` supports targeting 3 different runtimes:

+- .NET Framework 4.7.2 and above
+- .NET Core
+- Mono

+Targeting these different runtimes is good, but it requires loading the correct runtime **before** executing the statement, `import clr`.
+Further, once the system has loaded a runtime, attempting to load the runtime again results in the `pythonnet` package raising an exception:

+"""
+Failed to initialize pythonnet: System.InvalidOperationException: This property must be set before runtime is initialized at Python.Runtime.Runtime.set_PythonDLL(String value) at Python.Runtime.Loader.Initialize(IntPtr data, Int32 size) at Python.Runtime.Runtime.set_PythonDLL(String value) at Python.Runtime.Loader.Initialize(IntPtr data, Int32 size)Traceback (most recent call last):
+  File "auto_pick.py", line 21, in <module>
+    import orchid
+  File "C:\src\orchid-python-api\orchid\__init__.py", line 21, in <module>
+    pythonnet.load('netfx')
+  File "C:\Users\larry.jones\AppData\Local\pypoetry\Cache\virtualenvs\orchid-python-api-WYNzmHwi-py3.8\lib\site-packages\pythonnet\__init__.py", line 144, in load
+    raise RuntimeError("Failed to initialize Python.Runtime.dll")
+RuntimeError: Failed to initialize Python.Runtime.dll
+"""

+We have written the `orchid` module in execute the statement `pythonnet.load('netfx')` to load the runtime expected by the Orchid Python API; consequently, the simplest solution to this issue is to arrange your imports to execute `import orchid`, even if not otherwise needed, **before** executing `import clr`

 ## Examples

 In addition to the previous descriptions, this release includes two additional files in the directory,